rootmos/h/README.md

 So why not reject `clone` as well?
-Remember, in Linux threads and processes are the same abstraction, one with shared virtual memory space and the other not.
+Remember, in Linux threads and processes are the same abstraction, one with shared virtual memory space and the other without.
-Now both thread as well as processes are no longer a thing you need to reason about.
+Now both threads as well as processes are no longer things you need to reason about.

 ### Enter [Berkeley Packet Filters](https://www.kernel.org/doc/html/latest/bpf/index.html)